grafana-oncallon-callalternatives

 The migration is documented.
 Escalation chains, schedules, and integrations carry over if you were connected to Grafana Cloud.
 The open-source plugin data can be migrated using Grafana's tools.

-The tradeoff: IRM requires Grafana Cloud.
+The tradeoff: Grafana Cloud IRM is part of Grafana Cloud.
 If you were self-hosting everything (Grafana plus OnCall), you are now buying a managed platform.
-For 20 active IRM users, that is $419/month ($20 x 20 plus the $19 platform fee) plus whatever you pay for Grafana Cloud itself.
+For 20 active IRM users, that is $359/month ($20 x 17 additional active IRM users plus the $19 platform fee), plus any other Grafana Cloud usage.

 This works well if you are already on Grafana Cloud and want the easiest migration with zero alert routing changes.
 It is probably not worth it if you would be buying Grafana Cloud just for this.